 Practice with Mock Interviews

-Given the scope and scale of Google interviews, you may feel a lot of anxiety going into it.
-If you're too nervous throughout your meetings, chances are it will hurt your performance.
+Given the scope and scale of Google interviews, you may feel anxious going into them.
+However, if you're too nervous throughout your meetings, it will hurt your performance.
 The best way to alleviate some stress and build confidence before speaking with a hiring manager is by completing mock interviews.

 👯♂️If you're interested, check out our peer-to-peer mock interview platform you can use to practice with one of the thousands of Exponent members.